mentalisttraceur/python-totaltimeout/README.rst

 time each iteration took, pass the remaining time to the function, and break out once we're out of time.

-``totaltimeout`` lets you code timeouts the right way like that, without all that boilerplate for calculating the remaining time.
+``totaltimeout`` lets you code timeouts the right way, without writing all that boilerplate to calculate the remaining time.

 Versioning
 ----------